silphimon/webpage/content/teaching/Statistica/_index.md

 {{< toc hide_on="xl" >}}

-## Bachelor's Degree Programme
+## Bachelor's degree programme

-I teach this course for the Laurea Triennale (BSc) in [International Economics and Marketing (CLEMI)](https://www.economia.unimore.it/en/education/bachelors-degree-programmes/international-economics-and-marketing) at Unimore.
+I teach this course for the Laurea Triennale (BSc) programme in [International Economics and Marketing (CLEMI)](https://www.economia.unimore.it/en/education/bachelors-degree-programmes/international-economics-and-marketing) at Unimore.
 The course is taught in Italian.

 ## Program overview